 Crypto sites often lean on dark themes and futuristic effects.
 A modern look is fine, yet clarity beats flash.
 Choose a clean grid, sufficient white space, and a readable font scale.
 Limit your color palette to a primary, a secondary, and a neutral that supports contrast.
 Reserve strong color for calls to action and risk warnings.

 Place the call to action near proof, not alone.
 For example, put a “Connect Wallet” button next to a link explaining supported wallets, security practices, and permissions.
 Add a visible status badge for mainnet or testnet so new users understand where they are.
-In forms, reduce friction by pre filling known data and using plain labels.
+In forms, reduce friction by pre-filling known data and using plain labels.
 Good interface manners imply careful engineering.
+The same principle governs the moment where hesitation actually costs you: friction at the point of commitment reads as either carelessness or something worse, which is why checkout and conversion flows reward simplicity more than they reward personality.

 Design Wallet Flows That Feel Predictable